xuri/excelize-doc/en/utils.md

 func (f *File) AutoFilter(sheet, hcell, vcell, format string) error
 ```

-AutoFilter provides the method to add auto filter in a worksheet by given worksheet name, coordinate area and settings.
-An autofilter in Excel is a way of filtering a 2D range of data based on some simple criteria.
+AutoFilter provides the method to add an auto filter in a worksheet by given worksheet name, coordinate area, and settings.
+An auto filter in Excel is a way of filtering a 2D range of data based on some simple criteria.

-Example 1, applying an autofilter to a cell range `A1:D4` in the `Sheet1`:
+Example 1, applying an auto filter to a cell range `A1:D4` in the `Sheet1`:

 <p align="center"><img width="612" src="./images/autofilter_01.png" alt="Add auto filter"></p>